 - To prevent disease, remove discolored or wilted parts.

-- Fertilize lavender sparingly or as needed; you can use a vegan fertilizer like these ones:
+- Fertilize lavender sparingly or as needed; you can use a vegan fertilizer.

 If you have any questions, please post them in the comments!